 Everything You Need to Know About Painting Your Alloys

-Painting your alloys at home
+Option 1: Painting your Alloys at Home

 Repairing your alloys at home is also likely to be time-consuming, and can be very labour intensive.
 Taking up your time and energy that could be better spent elsewhere.

-Calling in the professionals is likely to cost more than a DIY alloy repair job.
-But, at ChipsAway, we can complete SMART alloy wheel repairs.
-This means that the repair can be kept localised to the damage, saving you both time and money.
+That said, there are ways that professional alloy wheel repair specialists can keep costs down.
+At ChipsAway, we can complete SMART alloy wheel repairs.
+SMART stands for “small to medium area repair technology” and it means that the repair can be kept localised to the damage, saving you both time and money.
 SMART repairs also allow our specialists to complete the repair without removing your alloy.
 Eliminating the need for re-balancing.